Aniruddha-Inge/E-commerce-website/steps_to_create_ecommerce_website.md

 - add images in Assets folder

 ## Step 3
-- import logo and cart_icon in Navbar.jsx and
+- import logo and cart_icon in Navbar.jsx, create nav-menu and a login button
+- Add desired css properties to the navbar, nav-logo, nav-menu and nav-login-cart -